 - Note that your registration is not complete until I have received your waiver and payment.
 If I don’t have them both on the morning of the ride you will not get credit for the ride!

 You can also choose to leave within one hour of the official start time.
 In either case, you must take a time stamped photo of yourself at the start so that I’ll have your start time.
+Your ride start time will be set by your gpx file or time stamped photo.
+Details on these below.

 During the ride